yuan-gao-WAVE/yuan-gao-WAVE.github.io/content/openings/PhD/index.md

 title: Openings for PhD (2025 Spring)
 date: 2024-07-09
 ---
-I have one opening for PhD in 2025 spring semster.
-Application open 9/9 to 9/30.
+I have x opening for PhD in 2025 spring semster.
+Application open  to .
 Please reach out through email and detailed instructions are shown below.
 <!--more-->

 一、导师简介